-Developing Simple Safety Guidance for Fishermen

-Barry Deakin, Wolfson Unit MTIA, University of Southampton

-ABSTRACT

-Much research has been conducted worldwide on the subject of stability and safety in the fishing industry.
+Development of Very Simple Stability and Loading Guidance Barry Deakin, Wolfson Unit MTIA, University of Southampton ABSTRACT Much research has been conducted worldwide on the subject of stability and safety in the fishing industry.
 Generally, the objectives are a better understanding of vessel behaviour, and improved regulation.
 This paper describes an alternative approach, concentrating on the provision of guidance to fishermen regarding their level of safety, rather than prescriptive regulation.
 It is hoped that, given improved information, the industry will be able to maintain use of the existing fleet while becoming more aware of its limitations, perhaps with some improvement in the safety culture.

-Keywords: Fishing; Stability; Safety; Freeboard

-1. INTRODUCTION

-This paper presents a brief summary of two research projects conducted during 2005/6 for the Maritime and Coastguard Agency (MCA) in the UK.
+1. INTRODUCTION This paper presents a brief summary of two research projects conducted during 2005/6 for the Maritime and Coastguard Agency (MCA) in the UK.
 Both were aimed at the provision of simple guidance on the level of safety with regard to stability, taking account of the loading of the vessel, and the effects of lifting.
 Project 560 concerned vessels over 12 metres registered length, for which stability booklets are required.
 Project 559 concerned the smaller vessels for which no stability calculations currently are required.

-In each case, these projects formed Phase II of the work, with Phase I having been conducted by the Wolfson Unit in 2004.
-These earlier projects, 529 and 530, included a review of international stability regulations and research, a statistical survey of the UK fleet and casualties, and studies of operational and environmental hazards.
-They have been described in Deakin (2005a), which includes references to research considered in that preliminary stage.
-They established the basic format of the guidance information, the details of which were then developed in Phase II, summarised here.

-At the time of writing this paper most of the work had been conducted, but the contract reports had not been finalised.
-The recommendations described herein therefore may have been refined and adjusted following discussions with the industry and the MCA.

-The reports on all MCA Research Projects are available on their website: mcga.gov.uk.

-2. THE UK FISHING FLEET

-The UK fleet comprises around 6500 vessels, 80% of which are less than 12 metres registered length, and entirely unregulated in terms of their stability.
+The reports on all MCA Research Projects are available on their website: www.mcga.gov.uk.
+2. THE UK FISHING FLEET The UK fleet comprises around 6500 vessels, 80% of which are less than 12 metres registered length, and entirely unregulated in terms of their stability.
 It encompasses a wide diversity in terms of the range of vessel sizes and types, the fishing methods employed, and the environmental conditions encountered.
 A number of regulatory boundaries have influenced the design of fishing vessels.
 The lack of stability requirements under 12 metres, and relaxation of fishing licensing restrictions under 10 metres, have given rise to a proliferation of "rule beating" designs that lie outside the normal design envelope and are evident in Figure 1.
 Many of the under 10m vessels are equipped with engines and fishing gear equivalent to much larger traditional designs.
 They have full shelter decks and are equipped for offshore trawling.
 One of the objectives of the work was to extend the regulatory boundary to include these vessels among those required to comply with stability criteria, but this was the only area where additional regulation was envisaged.